-Where no specific exposure standard has been assigned and the substance is both of inherently low toxicity and free from toxic impurities, exposure to dusts should be maintained below $10 \text{ mg/m}^3$ , measured as inhalable dust (8 hour TWA).
+Where no specific exposure standard has been assigned and the substance is both of inherently low toxicity and free from toxic impurities, exposure to dusts should be maintained below 10 mg/m3, measured as inhalable dust (8-hour TWA).

 However, the exposure standard for dusts not otherwise classified should not be applied where the particulate material contains other substances which may be toxic or cause physiological impairment at lower concentrations.
 In these circumstances, the exposure standard for the more toxic substance should be applied.
-For example, where a dust contains asbestos or crystalline silica, such as quartz, cristobalite or tridymite, exposure to these materials should not exceed the appropriate value for these substances.
+For example, where a dust contains asbestos or crystalline silica, like quartz, cristobalite or tridymite, exposure to these materials should not exceed the appropriate value for these substances.